rero/developer-resources/data/invenio-search.md

 ## Elasticsearch Mapping

-In order to be able to index records at least on mapping file should exists.
+In order to be able to index records at least one mapping file should exist.
 The directory name is the index name, the file name is the document type by default.
 Example: `simple_app/mappings/records/records-v0.0.1.json` will create an index name `records-records-v0.0.1` a document type `records-v0.0.1` and add `records-records-v0.0.1` to the `records` alias.
 This mapping must be declared in the `setup.py` file as:

 ```python
     'invenio_search.mappings': [